BobGerman/Ignite24-Labs/LAB-446/instructions.md

 ### Step 4: Register actions

-Next, register the action in the bot code.
+Next, register the action in the agent code.

 1. In the **Custom.Engine.Agent** project, open **Program.cs** file.
 1. Register the **Actions** class with the application after the feeback loop handler.